Security Experts Rebut The Guardian's Report That Claimed WhatsApp Has a Backdoor

 If it's no big deal, where's the option to disable this autorenegotiation of keys, assuming that I'm not fussed about whether my messages migrate when I update my handset, but am fussed about Facebook having the technical means to give a copy of my supposedly secure messages to any random phone that their system authenticates?

-Speculation is irrelevant (Score:5, Informative)
+Speculation is irrelevant (Score:5, Insightful)

 The Whatsapp client is proprietary and closed source.